 United Energy Corporation

-My current research explores the field of ecological aquaculture and the FAO ecosystems approach to aquaculture, especially as these relate to Maine.
+My research explores the field of ecological aquaculture and the FAO ecosystems approach to aquaculture, especially as these relate to Maine.
 I consider Maine as our living laboratory for our research, especially so as I am a co-PI on the $20 mil, 5-year NSF EPSCoR UMaine/UNE SEANET program.
 I am interested in aquatic farming ecosystems and sustainability science as they relate to aquaculture development, and especially the "new" rubric of "social-ecologcal systems" applied to fisheries and aquaculture seafood ecosystems.
-I am interested in understanding the trophic ecology of detritus in aquatic systems and using this knowledge to develop better siting and innovative engineering of marine/aquatic aquaculture systems.
-I consider fisheries and aquaculture sciences to be inseparable "pracademics", where applied issues and problems of aquatic places and peoples lead to research outcomes that contribute not only to marine/aquatic science but also contributes to practical problem-solving in marine/freshwater ecology.
-Thus, my research inquiry and approaches are all transdisciplinary, highly collaborative, and in teams.
-Such approaches require the development of strategic and project partnerships across the natural and social sciences and engineering fields.
-I interact closely with those having expertise in the human dimensions of marine/aquatic ecosystems esp. in the governance and planning for new ocean/large lake uses (aquaculture, renewable energy).
+I am interested in understanding the trophic ecology of detritus in marine/aquatic systems and using this knowledge to develop better siting and innovative engineering of marine/aquatic aquaculture systems.
+I consider fisheries and aquaculture sciences to be inseparable "pracademics", where applied issues and problems of aquatic places and peoples lead to research outcomes that contribute not only to the advancement of the aquatic sciences but also to practical problem-solving.
+Therefore, my research inquiries and approaches are all transdisciplinary, highly collaborative, are done in teams, and require the development of partnerships across the natural and social sciences and engineering fields.
+I also interact closely with professionals having expertise in the human dimensions of marine/aquatic ecosystems especially those with expertise in marine planning, governance, and evaluation of new ocean/large lake uses (aquaculture, renewable energy, etc.).

-Ecological aquaculture: the transdisciplinary science of ocean/aquatic foods (seafoods) and aquaculture social-ecological ecosystems; Fisheries: the use of underutilized species, esp. spiny dogfish sharks in the Gulf of Maine; Marine ecology: detritus and detrital food webs; Trout/steelhead aquaculture; Carrying capacity of aquaculture ecosystems.
+Ecological aquaculture: the transdisciplinary science of ocean/aquatic foods (seafoods) and aquaculture social-ecological ecosystems; Fisheries: the use of underutilized species, esp. spiny dogfish sharks; Marine ecology: roles of detritus in marine food webs.